aeliton/cashmere/README.md

 All commits must signed-off and digitally signed (git commit -sS) to indicate that the submitter accepts the [DCO 1.1](https://developercertificate.org/).

-# Outdated docs
+## First Intended Application

-Cashmere is privacy respecting a financial accounting software intended to work across multiple devices and with local-only data storage.
+The first applicaiton of Cashmere is to build a privacy respecting a financial accounting software intended to work across multiple devices and with local-only data storage with automatic conflict resolution.

-Data sharing happens with encrypted true end-to-end communication directly in between devices if they can communicate directly.
+Data sharing will happen with encrypted true end-to-end communication directly in between devices.
 If direct communication is not possible, a message relay service (with no persistent storage) can be used to relay communication in between devices.

-## Workflow Example
+### Workflow Example

 A user wants to track their bank and investments accounts using the Cashmere smartphone app and later wants to see all recorded transactions on their